mmoessler/illustration-statistical-concepts/README.md

 ## Using R

-Check the deployment of a dummy shiny application by running the following chunk in R.
+Check the deployment of a dummy shiny application by running the following chunk in R Studio.

 ```

 source("https://raw.githubusercontent.com/mmoessler/illustration-statistical-concepts/main/r-shiny/r_shiny_dummy_run.R")

 ```

+Note, the code generates problems when executed in R (only).

+Called in R (only) generates problems with pandoc or pandoc version!